I am a programmer and a programming language researcher.

 Topics of Interest

-Language design, domain-specific languages, program analysis, compiler construction, type theory, concurrency, meta-programming, non-classical logics, probabilistic reasoning.
+Language design, domain-specific languages, program analysis, compiler construction, type theory, concurrency, program logics, meta-programming, non-classical logics, reasoning about uncertainty.

 When Program Analysis Meets Type System